 Open-ended questions insure that the candidate answers with more than a “yes” or “no.” For example, if it is a customer support position you are seeking to fill, ask the candidate “tell me a time when you were faced with a difficult customer, what was the situation, and how did you handle it, and was the outcome.
 Check out the book “501+ Great Interview Questions For Employers And The Best Answers For Prospective Employees

 Create a separate sheet for your interview questions and capture the candidate’s answers on that sheet.
 Don’t write on the resume…keep that clean.
 If another person interviews the candidate, he/she is not swayed by your perceptions.
 Give them your list of questions as a guide…without the answers.

-9. Decision Time – time to gather everyone who has interviewed the candidates and make a decision who you will offer the position to and the reasons for this decision.
+– time to gather everyone who has interviewed the candidates and make a decision who you will offer the position to and the reasons for this decision.
+Final Thought

 Your decision should be based on their skills, experience and ability to work in your environment…be careful around discrimination issues, such as race, sex, age or physical disabilities.
 Can the candidate do the job?
 Why have you chosen this candidate over the other candidates?